Published in Metropolis

 That is the conundrum of preserving New Canaan’s architectural legacy.
-From 1945 to 1971, the town was part of a triad, with Sarasota and Southern California, of modernist experimentation.
-But the houses, many of which are hidden from the street, are privately owned, and – unless Congress creates a New Canaan National Park – are likely to remain that way.
-Meanwhile, families have to live in them, and sometimes that means making changes.
+From 1945 to 1971, the town was part of a triad, with Sarasota and Southern California, of modernist architectural experimentation.
+But the resulting houses, many of which are hidden from the street, are privately owned, and – unless Congress creates a New Canaan National Park – are likely to remain that way.

 Lack of access to the houses is a barrier for preservation groups But even perfectly preserved, the houses would still be off-limits to the public, which would continue to know them through decades-old photos.
 So why does it matter if the houses, forever young on film, are altered in real life?

 And yet it does matter, say preservationists.
-For one thing, the houses embody a mid-century “ethos” that can only be experience by visiting them.
+For one thing, the houses embody a mid-century “ethos” that can only be experienced firsthand.
 Many of the features championed by New Canaan architects -- carports, kitchens that open into family rooms, sliding glass doors that combine to create slide-away walls -- became standard features of American residential design.
 The houses’ modest scale and humble materials hark back to an era when ingenuity – not opulence – was architecture’s lodestar.

 John Black Lee, a New Canaan architect, speaks to preservation groups around the country about saving clusters of modernist houses.
 “I tell them that the only way you can do it is through publicity – you have to give tours, publish articles, do anything get the word out.”
 At one speech, in Oklahoma City, he says, “I think they were disappointed that I didn’t have a magic bullet.”

 “Any time a house changes hands, you have to worry,” says Ms. Lindstrom.
 And right now, a number of houses are changing hands.
-The bucolic scenery and proximity to New York – exactly what drew modernist architects to New Canaan in the first place – means that land is worth as much as $1.5 million an acre.
-At those prices, 50-year old plywood houses, often with bathroom-sized bedrooms and closet-sized baths, are too often thought of as teardowns.
+The bucolic scenery and proximity to New York – exactly what drew modernist architects to New Canaan in the first place – mean the land is worth as much as $1.5 million an acre.
+At those prices, 50-year old plywood houses, often with bathroom-sized bedrooms and closet-sized bathrooms, are usually thought of as teardowns.
 And owners – many of whom are at retirement age or beyond – can’t stay in the houses forever.